 Culture

-There were a ridiculous number of Cards fans – almost felt like a home game with all the cheering.
-Martinez had a no-hitter going through 6 and got a standing ovation from Cards fans when he came out in the 7th.
-The D’back fans weren’t happy when fan interference was called and a run was taken away.
-The fans did start to get pumped when they finally scored some runs and broke up Martinez’s no-hitter.
-One fan even jokingly said “St. Louis is that way” (pointing towards STL).
-Overall they were pretty nice considering how obnoxious we were, even getting “Yadi” chants going.
-Fans were energetic during the “Charge” organ music.
-The D’backs are struggling this year, and went into this game with a 9 game losing streak.
-I’m assuming this is a factor in the low attendance and fan volume.
-There was a Randy Johnson lookalike in front of us.
-The workers were super friendly and provided recommendations to check out the Draft Room and to make sure Scott got me anything I wanted!
+There were a surprising number of Cardinals fans – it almost felt like a home game with all the cheering.
+Martínez had a no-hitter through six, and when he exited in the 7th, he got a standing ovation from Cards fans.
+Meanwhile, D-backs fans weren’t thrilled when fan interference took away a run, though fans did start to get pumped once the team finally scored and broke up the no-hitter.
+One fan even joked, “St. Louis is that way,” pointing toward home.
+Despite our spirited “Yadi” chants, D-backs fans were friendly, and the energy picked up during the classic “Charge” organ music.
+The team entered the game on a 9-game losing streak, which likely contributed to the low attendance and subdued crowd.
+Still, the overall vibe was positive.We even spotted a Randy Johnson lookalike sitting in front of us.
+The staff was incredibly welcoming, offering tips on where to go – like the Draft Room – and made sure Scott got me whatever I wanted!

-The D’backs mascot, D. Baxter the Bobcat, made an appearance in the stands near us late in the game.
-During the 4th inning of every D-backs game, Baxter is also supposed to spend time at his Den, which is located in the Sandlot on the Upper Concourse.
+The mascot, D. Baxter the Bobcat, made a brief appearance in the stands near us late in the game.
+During the 4th inning, he’s also scheduled to appear at his Den in the Sandlot on the Upper Concourse.

-There weren’t any home runs or monumental moments for the D’backs during the game so we didn’t get to see how they celebrate.
-I believe they have fireworks for home runs and victories.
+There weren’t any home runs or major highlight moments for the D-backs during our visit, so we didn’t get to see their celebration routines in action.
+From what we’ve heard, they typically set off fireworks for home runs and wins, but with the team struggling, we missed out on that part of the experience.

 Summary & Scoring